getbraincloud/braincloud-docs/docs/api/2_capi/group/sysisgroupmember.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-where | A mongo style query string. maxReturn | The max count of groups to randomly select.
+groupId | The id of the group. profileId | The profile id of the user to be checked.